bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

 - Popovers for `disabled` elements must be triggered on a wrapper element.
 - When triggered from hyperlinks that span multiple lines, popovers will be centered.
 Use
   white-space: nowrap; on your `<a>`s, `<b-link>`s or `<router-link>`s b to avoid this behavior.
-- Popovers must be hidden before their corresponding elements have been removed from the DOM.
-- When using a client side router, popovers will listen to changes in `$route` and automatically hide.
 - Elements that trigger popovers should be in the document tab sequence.
 Add `tabindex="0"` if required.